 The stability of a DNA structure is a result of the change in free energy owing to bonding.
-The simplest explanation of free energy is that "free energy is energy that has the ability to do work" [WHR+88].
+The simplest explanation of free energy is that "free energy is energy that has the ability to do work" [8].
 When a spontaneous reaction occurs (at constant temperature and pressure), there is a decrease in free energy.
 This decrease in free energy is equal to the maximum amount of work that the system can do on its surroundings.
 Conversely, for a non-spontaneous reaction, the free energy is the amount of work that must be done to cause the reaction to occur.
 The change in free energy is denoted ΔG .
 If $\Delta G < 0$, the reaction is spontaneous in the forward direction.
 If $\Delta G = 0$, the reaction is at equilibrium.
 If $\Delta G > 0$, the reaction is spontaneous in the reverse direction.
 When a bond between atoms forms, stronger bonds produce bigger changes in free energy; consequently, atoms that bond strongly together are more likely to exist in bonded form.

-DNA is more stable when it has lower free energy and in most cases it will fold into the structure that has the minimum free energy.
-However, this structure is not necessarily the most likely structure to form.
-In fact, the equilibrium structure may not be a single structure at all; "what actually occurs, on the time scale of most enzymatic reactions relevant for biological function, is rather an ensemble of related structures interchanging more or less rapidly with one another" [McC90].
-For example, the structure of the DNA of the bacterial virus T4 has several forms in solution including a tight coil and an extended form [TSWP02].
+Thus DNA is more stable when it has lower free energy and in most cases it will fold into the structure that has the minimum free energy.
+However, his structure is not necessarily the most likely structure to form.
+In fact, the equilibrium structure may not be a single structure at all; "what actually occurs, on the time scale of most enzymatic reactions relevant for biological function, is rather an ensemble of related structures interchanging more or less rapidly with one another" [13].
+For example, the structure of the DNA of the bacterial virus T4 has several forms in solution including a tight coil and an extended form [14].

 The most widely used method to estimate the free energy of DNA is the nearest neighbor model, which predicts the free energy of a duplex as the sum of the free energy of each nearest neighbor pair plus a few correction factors.
 The model is valid for single strands, Watson-Crick complementary duplexes, and mismatched duplexes, and it can be adjusted for various temperature, pH, and salt conditions.
 Nearest neighbor parameters have been measured for several different types of nearest neighbors including matched pairs, internal mismatched pairs, dangling ends, internal loops, hairpin loops, and bulge loops.
 However, the fastest algorithms assume that the structure has no pseudoknots.
 (A pseudoknot is an occurrence of two pairs of bonded bases at positions (i,k) and (j,l) such that i < j < k < l.)
 Probabilistic measurements of free energy can also be derived from the nearest neighbor model to predict the most likely structure.
+Algorithms also exist which predict the energy landscape of the structures that a strand can form [15].

-For a summary of nearest-neighbor thermodynamics see [SH04].
-For more information about nucleotide structures see [SSR97, Sch04].
-For more information about structure prediction algorithms see [TSF88].
+For a summary of nearest-neighbor thermodynamics see [11].
+For more information about nucleotide structures see [12, 16].
+For more information about structure prediction algorithms see [17].